-For the 2020 financial year, the Board of Directors, upon recommendation of the Compensation Committee, fixed, at its meeting held on 28 May 2019, the compensation elements of Marc de Garidel in respect of his duties as Chairman of the Board of Directors.
+The Board of Directors, upon recommendation of the Compensation Committee, fixed, at its meeting held on 28 May 2019, the compensation elements of Marc de Garidel in respect of his duties as Chairman of the Board of Directors.
+These elements were unchanged for 2021.